 Understanding Your Credit Score & It’s Importance

 Credit scores exist to determine how much risk potential borrowers carry.
-Before the establishment of credit scores, it was up to loan officers to decide whether someone was creditworthy.
+Before establishing credit scores, it was up to loan officers to decide whether someone was creditworthy.
 The credit score made it possible for lenders to make decisions more objectively.

-Lenders use a number between 300 and 850 to determine how likely you are to repay debt, this is your credit score.
-A higher score indicates that you are good at managing your money while a lower score alerts to possible risk.
+Lenders use a number between 300 and 850 to determine how likely you are to repay debt; this is your score.
+A higher score indicates that you manage your money well, while a lower score alerts to possible risks.
 Experian, Equifax, and TransUnion are the three major credit bureaus.
 FICO, a data analytics company that uses information provided by each credit bureau, creates your score.
-Establishing good credit takes time and there are many factors that affect your credit score.
+Establishing good credit takes time, and many factors affect your credit score.

-FICO weighs five different factors when determining your credit score:
+FICO weighs five different factors when determining your score: